CulverT01/tchomepage/content/blog/twentyfifthpost/twentyfifthpost.md

                     aria-labelledby="headingSeven"
                     data-bs-parent="#accordionObject">
                     <div class="accordion-body">
                       Raku is looking for Kosaki where he encounters a blood-lust Seishiro, who is chasing Shu after she found out about the trick he pulled in the last chapter.
-Raku stops her to ask if she has seen Kosaki but she hasn't, so the conversation
+Raku stops her to ask if she has seen Kosaki but she hasn't, so the conversation moves onto chocolate giving tradition of Valentine's day and misunderstandings on both sides are cleared up.
+Seishiro gives Raku some platonic chocolate and he is overjoyed as this is the first time a girl has ever given him chocolate on Valentine's day, before leaving whilst reminding her not to regift chocolate as a lot of effort and courage goes into giving the chocolate.
+Raku realises immediately how much of hypocrite he is and searches out Marika, who is crying over the remains of her Choco-Raku, as it has crashed into a wall.
+In order to clear his conscience, Raku begins to eat a chunk of the statue, ignoring Marika's protestations not to, but continues to do so as the chocolate is delicious.
+Chitoge finds Kosaki and asks about the chocolate that she has.
+Kosaki explains the chocolate before asking if Chitoge has any chocolate and the boy she'll be giving them to is Raku as she likes him.
                     </div>
                 </div>
             </div>